 Research in our group focuses on developing strategies inspired by supramolecular concepts for controlling the functionalization and self-assembly of nanoparticles.

 Following remarkable developments in nanomaterials synthesis over the past 15 years, synthetic chemists are now presented with a challenge: Can we manipulate nanoparticles so as to modify their properties, or construct devices and materials from nanoparticle building blocks, with the same level of precision and control as we currently have for molecular synthesis?
-At a more fundamental level, how does confining molecules to a nanoparticle surface affect reactivity?
+At a more fundamental level, how does confining molecules to a nanoparticle surface affect intermolecular interactions, molecular conformations, and reactivity?

 Research in this area requires a multidisciplinary approach, involving elements of molecular, supramolecular and nanomaterials chemistry.
 Candidates must demonstrate a strong desire to master a range of synthetic and analytical techniques, and have an outward-looking philosophy to solving research problems.
-Characterization of nanoparticles will be achieved using a variety of solution phase and solid state techniques, including 1D & 2D NMR, FT-IR, UV-Vis, thermal analysis, electron microscopy (TEM & SEM) and light scattering (DLS).
+We commonly employ a variety of solution-phase and solid-state characterization techniques, including 1D & 2D NMR, FT-IR, UV-Vis, thermal analysis, electron microscopy (TEM & SEM) and light scattering (DLS).
 The Kay Group is based in modern synthetic chemistry facilities in the School of Chemistry at the University of St Andrews, with access to world-class resources in each of the above techniques.

 The successful candidate will also have excellent opportunities for developing their written and oral communication skills and will be expected to present their work at national and international conferences (funding is available for this).

-For more information about the group, please see our webpage: http://kaylab.wp.st-andrews.ac.uk
+For more information about the group and our research, please see our webpage: http://kaylab.wp.st-andrews.ac.uk

 F. della Sala, E. R. Kay, Angew.
 Chem.
 Int.
 Ed., 2015, 54, 4187–4191.